x

 Cognitive Stimulation Therapy

-Cognitive Stimulation Therapy in Dallas, Texas
+Cognitive Therapy in Dallas, Texas

 Cognitive Stimulation Therapy, also known as CST, is clinically proven to help seniors with mild to moderate dementia and is the premier therapy method for patients diagnosed with this cognitive problem.
-CST involves memory training, language ability, and problem-solving skills in order to improve a person’s cognitive functioning while increasing the memory and reasoning skills without medication.
+CST involves memory training, language ability, and problem-solving skills in order to improve a person’s cognitive functioning while increasing memory and reasoning skills without medication.

 Behavioral therapy

 Behavioral therapy is usually administered by qualified family or loved ones of dementia patients or by the caregivers of afflicted individuals.
 This method is twice as effective as antipsychotics for treating symptoms like anxiety, aggression, depression, wandering, and insomnia.
-Behavioral therapy involves tackling the triggers or causes of unwanted behaviors like aggression or wandering in order to alleviate and provide outlets for these behaviors without medications.
+Behavioral therapy involves tackling the triggers or causes of unwanted behaviors like aggression or wandering to alleviate and provide outlets for these behaviors without medications.
 For example, a trained caregiver may find that feelings of restlessness or stress cause their patient to wander away from home.
 They can also implement an exercise regimen to manage this restlessness.

 Other dementia therapies can be beneficial based on the situation, and include: